 Text analysis tools, like MonkeyLearn, can read through your text data at superhuman speed to provide accurate results and actionable insights.

 Once your data is organized, you can use data visualization tools, like Google Data Studio (GDS), to make your data come to life.
-As a case study into the benefits of machine learning, we analyzed thousands of reviews of Facebook with MonkeyLearn’s text analysis tools and created this Google Data Studio dashboard to illuminate the results in fine detail:
+As a case study into the benefits of machine learning, we analyzed thousands of reviews of Facebook with MonkeyLearn’s text analysis tools and created a Google Data Studio dashboard to illuminate the results in fine detail.

 Follow on to see how we collected, analyzed, and visualized text data using a selection of tools.

 MonkeyLearn offers a suite of text analysis tools that sort text data for broad picture overviews and fine-grained analytics.
 To demonstrate the power of MonkeyLearn, we analyzed over 2,800 user reviews of Facebook that were then visualized in Google Data Studio (more info on how to do this below).

 We first ran the reviews through a topic analysis model to sort each review by the following topics: Advertisement, Messages & Inbox, News Feed, Notifications, Photos, Security & Privacy, and Videos.

 Facebook’s security & privacy had, by far, the most mentions in reviews.
 And, by monitoring reviews over time, you can see that the number of reviews rise and fall significantly.
 This is why it’s helpful to run your text analysis constantly over time and regularly in real-time.

 Next, we ran a sentiment analysis of individual topics to classify text as Positive, Negative, or Neutral.
 Monitoring customer feedback for sentiment will give you an up-to-the-minute view into the minds of your customers and the public at large.